 That means there are potentially millions of vapers that will pass through airports in the UK.
 If you’re one of those travelers, you should be fully prepared with your vaping device, as you always are.
 But if you haven’t flown in a while, or even if you have, there are rules and restrictions that have changed over the past few years with regard to how you should handle your vaping products.
 You certainly don’t want to get stuck in an uncomfortable situation, or worse, have to throw away your vaping supply.

 With that in mind, here are 3 key tips for flying with vapour products in the UK:

 This is vitally important tip, as it could get you in some real trouble in some airports.
 Vapour devices aren’t simply something you can throw in your baggage and be done with, like your underwear and socks.
-They need to be handled correctly.
-As a rule, you should not pack your vapour products in your checked baggage.
-You must store any and all vaping items that you take with you on the airplane in your checked luggage.
+They need to be handled correctly, pay particular attention to any batteries and read the carriers rules carefully.
+As a general rule, you should store any and all vaping items that you take with you on the airplane in your checked luggage but always read the small print to confirm the rules.
 It doesn’t matter if your flight is domestic or international either.
-If you do that, you should be fine.
+If you follow the guidnce, you should be fine.

 Just make sure you that if you carry e-liquid, that it is only in containers of 100ml or less.
 You’ll need to place these in a clear plastic bag like you would with any other liquids.

 Be Aware of Where You Are Allowed Vape